c-s/DataCubes.jl/README.md

 At the Julia REPL, `Pkg.add("DataCubes")`.
-The package requires [DataFrames](https://github.com/juliastats/dataframes.jl) to convert to and from `DataFrame`, and [RDatasets](https://github.com/johnmyleswhite/RDatasets.jl) to run some tests.
+The package requires [DataFrames](https://github.com/juliastats/dataframes.jl) to convert to and from `DataFrame`, , [RDatasets](https://github.com/johnmyleswhite/RDatasets.jl) to run some tests.
-The package itself is functionally stand alone.

 # Getting Started